My most recently added males are at the top of this page, starting with Solaris: Male born June, 2019. From European

 VLAD — Male — Estimated Age 6

-Vlad was raised as a pet and handled a lot, and he is easily the most mellow of all the males.
+Vlad was raised as a pet and handled a lot, and he is one of the most mellow of the males.

 Ares and Vlad were the primary breeders with Kerberos and Ajax as backup breeder males in 2018.
 Each female was bred 3 or 4 times during the first two weeks of February 2018.
 As the males aggressively bite the shoulders of the females during breeding, often drawing blood, I limit the number of encounters and stand guard to separate the animals if things go wrong.
 I’ll give more information on the breeding later in another section.

 AJAX — Male — Age around 15 to 16 years old.
 (Ajax from the Greek Aias, hero of the Trojan war, not from the household cleaner.)